lulubacker/kong/UPGRADE.md

 ## Upgrade to `0.11.x`

-Along with the usual database migrations shipped with our major releases, this particular release introduces a few changes in behavior and, most notably, the removal of the Serf dependency for cache invalidation between Kong nodes of the same cluster.
+Along with the usual database migrations shipped with our major releases, this particular release introduces quite a few changes in behavior and, most notably, the enforced manual migrations process and the removal of the Serf dependency for cache invalidation between Kong nodes of the same cluster.

 This document will only highlight the breaking changes that you need to be aware of, and describe a recommended upgrade path.
 We recommend that you